 - Lightning Rounds: perhaps you've ignored these until now, but they're a good source of easy ISO.
 I just play the seed teams and can win 1000 - 2000 ISO per event for about 5 minutes of work.
-You really can't win good placement rewards without champed 4* or 5* characters, so I don't bother.
-Even if I did have the roster strength, it would be one more thing to spend time on.
+You really can't win good placement rewards without champed 4* or 5* characters, so I didn't bother.

 - Crash of the Titans: you've probably been ignoring this DDQ node, but now is the time to pay attention to it.
 It's a 1-on-1 battle between a required 4* and a level 270 character.
 For new rosters, this is a tough battle, but it rewards the ultimate prize, an LT.
 So, how do you win?
 Well, it's highly dependent on the match up, but in my experience if you have at least a 6-cover 4* at level 125+, then you have a chance.
 How your 4* is covered also makes a big difference as some powers are far more useful than others in these match-ups.
 Going invisible is a huge advantage, along with stuns and special tiles.
 You can't use team-ups but you can use damage boosts and supports.
 If you've gotten close to winning but still died, keep trying!
 There are so many times I thought I would never win, but I did because I kept trying until I got lucky.

 - Farming 2*s: have your 2*s reached max champ level of 144, so no more champ rewards?
 Well, I've got good news for you, you can restart the character and get those champ rewards again!
 This may sound crazy but it's a common practice in the game.
 People do this in different ways, but I'll explain my way.
 After a 2* reaches 144, I'll start to collect their covers in the reward queue, which expire in 2 weeks.
 Before the oldest one expires, I sell the max champ and rebuild them, usually champing them right away.
 This costs a little ISO, but you'll get it back in future rewards.